tposney/midi-qol/README.md

   flags.midi-qol.Overtime  OVERRIDE  applyCondition=@attributes.hp.value > 0
   ```
 ### Overtime effects and macros.
   There are two ways to have a macro effect applied to a target when using Overtime effects.
 The first is to have the macro as an additional change in an active effect (macro.execute/macro.ItemMacro).
 The second is as part of the overtime effect with macro="world macro name".
 The macro as an additional change is called once when the effect is applied and once when it is removed (with args[0]==="on"/"off" respectively - the normal macro.execute/macro.itemMacro behaviour).
-The macro="" macro is called each turn with the results of the save/targets etc (see OnUse Macro data for details).
+The macro="" macro is called each turn with the results of the save/targets etc. (see OnUse Macro data for details).

 # Bugs
 probably many however....
-* Language translations are not up to date.
+* Language translations are not up-to-date.

 # Notes for Macro writers
 For modules that want to call midi-qol it is easier than in minor-qol.
 Just call item.roll() and if you pass an event via item.roll({event}) you can have key accelerators. (the meanings of shift/ctrl/alt will be interpreted using the speed rolls settings)
 event.altKey: true => advantage roll
-event.crtlKey: true => disadvantage roll
+event.ctrlKey: true => disadvantage roll
 event.shiftKey: true => auto roll the attack roll
 Additional workflow processing options to itemRoll(options).
 You can set
-  - lateTargeting: boolen to force enable/disable late targting for the items wokrflow
+  - lateTargeting: boolean to force enable/disable late targeting for the items workflow
   - autoRollAttack: boolean force enable/disable auto rolling of the attack,
   - autoFastAttack: boolean force enable/disable fast forwarding of the attack
   - autoRollDamage: string (always, onHit, none)